briankboyd/the-river-data/README.md

 )
 ;

---On the command line fire up the psql cli and run the copy command to import the top300.csv data into the Top300 table.
+--On the terminal fire up the psql cli and run the copy command to import the top300.csv data into the Top300 table.

 --Log in as a superuser
 psql -U postgres